 Mayor Takisha James and the Town Council

-Town of Bladensburg

-September 8, 2025 - Draft Document

 Dear Partners and Legislative Colleagues,

 As we prepare for the upcoming legislative session, the Town of Bladensburg stands as a Town with Momentum-a community determined to move forward, even amid broader economic uncertainty.
 Guided by a shared commitment to progress, equity, and regional cooperation, our Mayor and Town Council remain focused on delivering meaningful results for our residents while continuing to build strong partnerships across the Port Towns.
 We cannot be stopped, and we have continued to provide and increase services to our residents.